 Mardi Gras Bead Flapper Dress

 Nothing says fun and celebration like a flapper costume, especially when it's decorated with Mardi Gras beads.
-You can channel the roaring '20s with this awesome costume idea.
+You can channel the roaring '20s with this awesome Mardi Gras costume idea for ladies.

 Things You'll Need